-High school players who have little experience and are just starting to learn the game will find what they need in this group–learning skills and building confidence among their peers.
+JV players and high school players who have little experience and are just starting to learn the game will find what they need in this group–learning skills and building confidence among their peers.
 The goal will be to try to get all of these players qualified to play JV tennis for the high school teams.
 Don’t have equipment?
 No problem—we’ll let you try a racquet that suits you so you’ll know what to buy.

 This is the entry-level class in our High Performance track for players actively pursuing high levels of tournament play.
 Spaces will be limited, and admission to the class is subject to staff approval.
 Mandatory weekly out-of-class practice and match play, and an active tournament schedule is required for consideration for this class.
 A strong work ethic and skill development demonstrated through the Tournament Prep and High School classes should set these players apart.
 Contact Colby for details.

 This class is designed to train the aspiring elite level junior to reach his or her potential.
 This class will require commitment on the part of the player and parent, and outstanding tournament or high school results are a must for participation.
 The Pods feed into this class, and CPT participation is subject to approval from the TTC teaching staff.
 This is a high value program, incorporating written assignments, serious conditioning, and match play.
 Contact Colby for details.